ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Most interviewees failed on it.</blockquote>

 <h3>4.
-The God’s lonely programmer: King Terry - <a href="https://medium.com/@prachinandi/the-gods-lonely-programmer-king-terry-e3f514f995f4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Documenting Microservices in 2024 - <a href="https://medium.com/overcast-blog/documenting-microservices-in-2024-fa544af60d16" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nene Sakurada`**
+✍️ **posted by `Omer Rosenbaum`**

-<blockquote>Terry A. Davis, who referred to himself as “King Terry,” was the creator of TempleOS, an operating system he developed over the course of…</blockquote>
+<blockquote>Moving from a monolithic architecture to microservices is scary 😱, with many opportunities for things to go wrong.
+You might be wondering…</blockquote>

 <h3>5.
-Composable-scoped ViewModel: An interesting experiment - <a href="https://medium.com/proandroiddev/composable-scoped-viewmodel-an-interesting-experiment-b982b86d84cd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Choosing a Programming Language for a Project - <a href="https://medium.com/javascript-in-plain-english/choosing-a-programming-language-for-a-project-2b2764723c19" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joost Klitsie`**
+✍️ **posted by `Josef Cruz`**

-<blockquote>Scope any ViewModel to the composition of the Composable it is in, while surviving configuration changes, by using the power of Lifecycle.</blockquote>
+<blockquote>Is it really important?</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-Tap Protocol Update - <a href="https://medium.com/trac-systems/tap-protocol-update-502536bd7673" target="_blank" rel="noopener noreferrer">link</a></h3>
+With AI Integration Center Stage Apple Sets Sights on iPhone 16 Launch - <a href="https://medium.com/@odsc/with-ai-integration-center-stage-apple-sets-sights-on-iphone-16-launch-01cfdb6e9768" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seothe`**
+✍️ **posted by `ODSC - Open Data Science`**

-<blockquote>Today, we are excited to release an article announcing a milestone upgrade that we are proud to share with our community.
-This update is…</blockquote>
+<blockquote>Apple has officially set the date for its highly anticipated next major event, where the tech giant is expected to unveil the iPhone 16.
+On…</blockquote>

 <h3>2.
-Why Generative AI Tools Are Better at Images and Speech Than Writing - <a href="https://medium.com/coding-at-dawn/why-generative-ai-tools-are-better-at-images-and-speech-than-writing-50a034c33f85" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Fourteen-Year Surprise Had an Unexpected Impact on My Sons - <a href="https://medium.com/the-narrative-arc/a-fourteen-year-surprise-had-an-unexpected-impact-on-my-sons-84519579f8f2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr. Derek Austin 🥳`**
+✍️ **posted by `Ash Jurberg`**

-<blockquote>There’s an obvious reason why generative AI tools are so good at creating visual art that would be very time-consuming to create yourself…</blockquote>
+<blockquote>I turned a tradition into a loving gift</blockquote>

 <h3>3.
 Do Not Use LLM or Generative AI For These Use Cases - <a href="https://medium.com/towards-artificial-intelligence/do-not-use-llm-or-generative-ai-for-these-use-cases-a819ae2d9779" target="_blank" rel="noopener noreferrer">link</a></h3>